WordCounter.vip

 Backward Words Only

-Reverses the order of words while keeping each word's letters intact.
-Useful for understanding word order patterns.
+Reverses word order while keeping each word's letters intact.

 Input: "Hello beautiful world"